 So while long-term melatonin supplementation has the potential to increase irritability in older adults with dementia living in long-term care, it can be prevented with higher light intensity exposure.

 Other side effects have been reported with melatonin supplementation in the elderly.

 - stomach discomfort

-However, these side effects were either reported to occur as frequent — and sometimes less frequent — with melatonin compared with placebo and therefore cannot be attributed to melatonin.
+However, these side effects were reported to occur as frequently — and sometimes less frequently — with melatonin than with placebo and therefore cannot be attributed to melatonin.

 The benefits of melatonin for the elderly

-Several meta-analyses have shown that melatonin supplementation significantly decreases the time it takes to fall asleep, increases total sleep time, and improves sleep quality in older adults, including those with Alzheimer’s and Parkinson’s disease (5, 6, 7, 8).
+Several meta-analyses have shown that melatonin supplementation significantly decreases the time it takes to fall asleep, increases total sleep time, and improves sleep quality in older adults, including those with forms of dementia like Alzheimer’s and Parkinson’s disease (5, 6, 7, 8).